kurtcms/standford-machine-learning/README.md

 ### K-means Clustering

-This involves implementing the K-means clustering algorithm and applying it to compress an image
+This involves implementing the K-means clustering algorithm and applying it to compress an image.

 Moving paths of centroids using K-means clustering with iteration steps of 10 and a number of cluster of 3 on an example dataset: